 The investigation team need accurate information, fast, to determine root cause analysis, sequence analysis, determine corrective actions etc. before getting approval to restart.
 All too often, the required information is in different systems e.g. the process information is in the Distributed Control System, the electrical information in the Energy Management Control System, which makes reconciling information in a clear, consistent, easy to understand format, time consuming and error prone.

 Anything that we can do to restart operations sooner is a good thing.
 The good news is that in today’s digital world, we can now unify the electrical power and process information as if it was ‘one system’ to resolves this issue faster, reducing the outage time by as much as 30%.
 For an average 20-hour outage, that’s 6 hours of recovered production revenue.
-The bad news is that many older generation DCS weren’t designed for the open integration of information from other systems, so this may require an update to the DCS technology.
+The bad news is that many older generation DCS wasn’t designed for the open integration of information from other systems, so this may require an update to the DCS technology.
 A small investment compared to the returns on offer.

 The good news is that this can be avoided.
 Enhanced alarm management capabilities, streamlined operator interface and electrical data integration in the latest generation DCS would likely have avoided missing the critical alarm and made the electrical pump feed alarm more easily identifiable.
 Giving control room operators real-time visibility of the health, safety and performance of the plant’s electrical supply and distribution equipment can improve uptime and net throughput by 3-5% points as well as reduce electrical maintenance costs about 5-10%.
 Again, this may require an update to the DCS, but this is minimal compared to the value created.